tenjin/tenjin-ios-sdk/README.md

 ## Tenjin initialization with ATTrackingManager:
 Starting with iOS 14, you have the option to show the initial <a href="">ATTrackingManager</a> permissions prompt and selection to opt in/opt out users.
 If the device doesn't accept tracking permission, IDFA will become zero.
 If the device accepts tracking permission, the `connect()` method will send the IDFA to our servers.
 You can also still call Tenjin `connect()`, without using ATTrackingManager.
-ATTrackingManager permissions prompt is not obligatory until the start of 2021
+ATTrackingManager permissions prompt is not obligatory until the early spring of 2021.

 ```objectivec
 #import "TenjinSDK.h"